 2. Avoid defragmentation

 You may have heard how important it is to defragment your hard drive.
-It’s good advice if you have a traditional HDD, which uses a spinning disk and an actuator arm to store and retrieve data.
-Defragmenting a drive moves all of the data into a single location, which helps improve read/write speeds.
-However, SSDs are solid state.
-They have no moving parts, and nothing spins.
+That’s still good advice if you have a traditional HDD, which uses a spinning disk and an actuator arm to store and retrieve data.
+Defragmenting in this case moves all data to a single location, which helps improve read/write speeds.
+However, SSDs have no moving parts and therefore don’t need defragmentation.
 By turning off your system’s automatic defragmentation, you can extend the life of your SATA SSD and improve SATA performance.

 3. Keep storage levels below drive maximums

 Because technology is constantly changing and improving, any drive you buy today will likely need an upgrade in the future.
 Hardware vendors are smart, though.
 They offer upgrades to the firmware, which is software that’s built into hardware.
 Some firmware updates may be security-related, while others may fix bugs or problems that rarely pop up.
 Some may improve or introduce completely new functionalities.
-By paying attention to suggested firmware updates, you can keep your SATA SSD safe and healthy.
+By paying attention to suggested firmware updates and executing them, you can keep your SATA SSD safe and running smoothly for years to come.

-Learn more about Samsung SATA SSDs and how they can be a great memory solution for mainstream workstations, particularly due to their maximum compatibility across device types.
+Learn how to choose the right SSD for you.
+And discover the range of Samsung SATA SSDs and how they can be a great memory solution for mainstream workstations.

 Avatar photo